This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Get Matched with a Leading Birth Injury Attorney in Your Area

-Get Help Now- The laws related to these situations vary by state, so you need someone expert in Virginia law.
+Get Help Now- The laws related to these situations vary by state, so you need an expert in Virginia law.

-- Filing a cerebral palsy lawsuit can be complicated and requires multiple steps.
-It’s easy to make a mistake without expert knowledge.
+- Filing a cerebral palsy lawsuit can be complicated and require multiple steps.
+Without expert knowledge, it’s easy to make a mistake.

 - If you make a mistake filing, you can jeopardize your chances of recovering damages for your child.